 Plus, beans are normally dried rather than fresh.
 This is partly why they’re inexpensive and are easy to store.
 That combination of features is ideal for many families.
 After all, meat can get expensive fast.

 The popularity of beans means that plenty of recipes rely on beans.
 Some of them include beans and meat, while others are entirely plant-based.
+You can even use beans to help kids grow taller.

 Finally, there’s little doubt that plant-heavy diets promote health.
 Beans are one easy way to get more plants in your diet.